 - Spectrometers that identify plants under stress and suffering from drought.
-They are also able to measure chlorophyll levels that can be used with vegetative indices to estimate biomass.
-An example being the CI-710s SpectraVue Leaf Spectrometer.
+They can also measure chlorophyll levels that can be used with vegetative indices to estimate biomass.
+An example is the CI-710s SpectraVue Leaf Spectrometer.

 - Leaf area meters to measure tree yields, such as the CI-202 Portable Laser Leaf Area Meter and the CI-203 Portable Laser Leaf Area Meter.

-- Portable minirhizotrons that can be used with pre-installed root tubes to track root growth over time and detect root pests and pathogens.
+- Portable minirhizotrons can be used with pre-installed root tubes to track root growth and detect root pests and pathogens.
 Examples are the CI-600 In-Situ Root Imager and the CI-602 Narrow Gauge Root Imager.

-- Big Data is used in the accumulation of information from remote sensing and field observations.
+- Big Data is used to accumulating information from remote sensing and field observations.
 The amount of ecosystem data scientists have at present provides a sound basis to evaluate ecosystem services that society derives from forests.
-Having baseline data is also helpful in monitoring the future changes in forests that will occur due to human activity or through events related to climate change Big Data is built also based on long-term field experiments by scientists.
-The aim is to identify the various factors that interact, such as temperature, wind, growth stages, seasons, site conditions, etc., to improve the predictive powers of models used to analyze future data to provide better and more accurate insights .
+Having baseline data is also helpful in monitoring the future changes in forests that will occur due to human activity or through events related to climate change.
+Big Data is also built based on long-term field experiments by scientists.
+The aim is to identify the various factors that interact, such as temperature, wind, growth stages, seasons, site conditions, etc., to improve the predictive powers of models used to analyze future data to provide better and more accurate insights.

 Precision Forestry Technology is Available

 The application of precision forestry may have just begun, but it has already seen wide adoption.
-It is estimated to be worth USD 3.9 billion in 2019, according to Bloomberg, and is expected to see an annual growth of 9% by 2024.
+According to Bloomberg, it is estimated to be worth USD 3.9 billion in 2019 and is expected to see an annual growth of 9% by 2024.

-The number of companies that provide technology relevant for precision forestry is also increasing.
+The number of companies that provide technology relevant to precision forestry is also increasing.

-However, there are some companies, such as CID Bio-Science, who have been making precision tools for plant research for decades, long before the term precision forestry was coined.
-They have the advantage of many years of experience and real-world application, allowing them to seamlessly apply technology throughout forestry systems.
+However, some companies, such as CID Bio-Science, have been making precision tools for plant research for decades, long before the term precision forestry was coined.
+They have the advantage of many years of experience and real-world application, allowing them to apply technology throughout forestry systems seamlessly.

 Precision Forestry is Profitable